Managing Support Portal Cases

 Incident Reporting and Issue Qualification

-At Infinite Campus, we are dedicated to ensuring that our products consistently meet the evolving needs of our valued customers.
-Through testing and replication, our Campus Support team assesses reported issues to ascertain whether they stem from an isolated incident or are indicative of a broader product defect.
+At Infinite Campus, we are committed to delivering products that meet the evolving needs of our customers.
+When issues are reported, our Campus Support team conducts thorough testing and replication to determine whether the issue is isolated or indicative of a broader product defect.

-To facilitate transparent tracking and seamless communication, all product defects are linked to a unique Product Development issue number and undergo a status change within our case management application, indicating assignment to the Development team.
+To ensure transparency and effective communication, each confirmed defect is linked to a unique Product Development issue number and updated within our case management system to reflect its assignment to the Development team.

-Upon successful resolution of a product defect, Authorized Contacts are notified within the case via a note and a status change indicating availability in the next release.
-Product defect corrections are also documented in our Release Notes and published on Campus Community for each release.
+Once a defect is resolved, Authorized Contacts are notified via a case note and a status change indicating availability in the next release.
+These corrections are also documented in our Release Notes and published on Campus Community for each release, ensuring clear and consistent communication.

 Triage and Maintenance